 Thursday 2 December 2021

 The More Music development has touched all aspects of the RCM.
-It has also provided for an expanded scholarship programme to support the most talented students, regardless of means; improved research and digital capabilities; provided innovative academic initiatives; and offers more opportunities to widen access to classical music through a flourishing community engagement programme.
+It has also enabled an expanded scholarships programme to support the most talented students, regardless of their means; improved research and digital capabilities; innovative academic initiatives; and more opportunities to widen access to classical music through a flourishing community engagement programme.

-The More Music: Reimagining the Royal College of Music building development was possible thanks to the generosity of many supporters.
-In particular, the RCM would like to thank the campaign’s founding patrons including the National Lottery Heritage Fund, Kingdom Music Education Group, Rena Lavery HonRCM and Sandro Lavery, Ruth West HonRCM and the late Dr Michael West and the Garfield Weston Foundation for their significant contributions.
+The More Music: Reimagining the Royal College of Music building development was possible thanks to the generosity of many supporters, with one third of the development funded through gifts in wills.
+In particular, the RCM would like to thank the Campaign’s Founding Patrons including the National Lottery Heritage Fund, Kingdom Music Education Group, Rena Lavery HonRCM and Sandro Lavery, More Music Campaign Chairman Geoffrey Richards HonRCM, Ruth West HonRCM and the late Dr Michael West and the Garfield Weston Foundation for their significant contributions.